 The Company's gold-focused royalty portfolio is diversified by several top-tier operators and by jurisdiction, serving to reduce operating risk to the Company and to the individual investor.
 By relying on advanced assets the Company is able to minimize funding and development risks that are outside Elemental's control.
-Elemental focuses on acquiring assets located in proven mining jurisdictions, in order to seek to mitigate the risks of political instability and policy changes.
+Elemental focuses on acquiring assets located in proven mining jurisdictions to seek to mitigate the risks of political instability and policy changes.

-The Company's royalties provide uncapped revenue and are not subject to any buybacks as of the date of this report and at December 31, 2020, meaning that all future mineral resource to mineral reserve conversion over the royalty areas delivers both value and greater certainty to Elemental at no additional cost.
+The Company's royalties provide uncapped revenue and are not subject to any buybacks as at December 31, 2021 and at of the date of this report, meaning that all future mineral resource to mineral reserve conversion over the royalty areas delivers both value and greater certainty to Elemental at no additional cost.

 In addition, the portfolio contains significant exploration upside; the Wahgnion gold mine in Burkina Faso sits within a license package of over 1,000km2, and the Mercedes mine in Mexico sits within a nearly 700km2 license.
-These district scale land packages provide ERC with exposure to future exploration success without any operational or financial contribution from Elemental.
+These district scale land packages provide Elemental with exposure to future exploration success without any further operational or financial contribution.